Opinion | A Democratic special election win suggests GOP attacks over crime failed

 Might it be that voters won’t respond to fear-based, “tough on crime” rhetoric in the same way they used to?

 Stansbury didn’t counter the “soft on crime” attacks as Democrats have in the past, by trying to prove that they’re even tougher than Republicans.
-She stressed issues like hunger, climate change, and economic development that are important to her constituents.
-She had her own ads touting support from law enforcement — but they weren’t about supporting punitive measures to lock more people up.
+She stressed issues such as hunger, climate change and economic development that are important to her constituents.
+She had her own ads touting support from law enforcement — but they weren’t about supporting punitive measures to lock up more people.

 One shouldn’t extrapolate too far from one special election in an overwhelmingly Democratic district.
 But it does suggest that even though Republicans seem determined to rerun their tough-on-crime campaigns from the 1990s, Democrats don’t have to approach the issue the way they did back then.

-At the time, Democrats were motivated most strongly by fear, fear that the public was eager to reject them and the only way to keep that from happening was to adopt the Republican approach to crime: more spending on police and prisons, harsher sentences, and an allergy to any policy idea that could be caricatured as “soft.”
+At the time, Democrats were motivated most strongly by fear — fear that the public was eager to reject them and the only way to keep that from happening was to adopt the Republican approach to crime: more spending on police and prisons, harsher sentences, and an allergy to any policy idea that could be caricatured as “soft.”

 But right now, even as crime has gone up and become more politically salient, Democrats don’t seem to be reverting to that program.
 They’re still advocating for progressive solutions to crime, and so far they aren’t paying a price at the ballot box.
-While many predicted that progressive prosecutors elected in the last couple of years would be tossed from office if crime went up, that hasn’t happened either.
+While many predicted that progressive prosecutors elected in the past couple of years would be tossed from office if crime went up, that hasn’t happened either.

 For instance, in Philadelphia, District Attorney Larry Krasner’s reelection race was seen as a referendum on the progressive approach to law enforcement; he has battled the police union and his challenger blamed him for a recent spike in crime.
 Yet in the Democratic primary (the real election there), Krasner beat that opponent by 34 points.